 Summer Music Workshop and Campouts

 The 2014 Workshop is posted - click here to check it out.
 We have held a week-long summer Fiddle, Guitar and Mandolin Music Workshop for many years in Kittitas, Washington, taught by nationally recognized artists.This year's workshop will be from July 14 - 18, 2014; and, it will be held in Moses Lake.
-Because enrollment is limited (and the workshop is extremely popular), we have used a process to prioritize registrations: the earliest date to mail your enrollment forms is in early April (April 7, 2014) and is posted in advance on this website and in the Evergreen Fiddler newsletter that is mailed to members.
+Because enrollment is limited (and the workshop is extremely popular), we have used a process to prioritize registrations: the earliest date to mail your enrollment forms this year was in early April (April 7, 2014) and was posted in advance on this website and in the Evergreen Fiddler newsletter that is mailed to members.
 To get priority registration, you must be a member of WOTFA by January 31st of the workshop year and must postmark your registration form ON the first allowable date to send it in.
+We are still accepting registrations for the 2014 workshop.
 Please see the workshop page for more information about the workshop.

 Campouts are weekend gatherings that several of the districts sponsor each summer.
 They are great opportunities to jam, socialize and learn new tunes; some even have an open band with square dancing.
 Please see the calendar page.